arunmlvtec/CodeChallengeWS/README.md

 # Assumptions
 - Input and output files are a csv file with 2 columns of zip codes.
-However, any type of input file with a comma separater would work for this code.
+However, any type of input file with a comma separator would work for this code.
 - Zip Codes can be in any range format (First one smaller and second one bigger or vice versa).
 - Zip Codes can be in any order.
-Duplicate ranges are a possiblity.
+Duplicate ranges are a possibility.
-- Zip Code 99999 is considered as the biggest possible input.
-Any zipcode bigger than this zip code are not considered in input for processing.
+- Zip Code 99999 is considered as the biggest possible input and 00000 is considered as the smallest possible input.
+Any zipcode bigger than this zip code are not considered in input for processing as well as any smaller number then the smallest possible input will be discarded too.
 - Empty input file would result in empty output file.

 # Time and Space Complexity
 - Time complexity   is O(n*long(n)) (Sort followed by Merge)
-- Space Complexity  is O(n) (additional DS for results)
+- Space Complexity  is O(n) (additional Data Structure for results)

+# Execution Process
+- Execute the "ExecuteMe.java" file in src folder.
+- Provide input file (comma separated) name and output file name on terminal when prompted.